JuliaLang/julia/doc/src/devdocs/ast.md

     Pop the stack of current exceptions back to the state at the associated `enter` when leaving a catch block. `args[1]` contains the token from the associated `enter`.

+    !!! compat "Julia 1.1"
+        `pop_exception` is new in Julia 1.1.

   * `inbounds`

     Controls turning bounds checks on or off.
 A stack is maintained; if the first argument of this